brainbrian/brainbrian-next/content/projects/2017-05-22-hulu/index.md

         'technical lead',
         'webpack',
     ]
-excerpt: "Hulu's The Handmaid's Tale is now airing.
-I built a single-page application on AWS using Lambda, S3, NodeJS, Webpack, React, Redux and Babel to support their social campaign."
+excerpt: "I built a single-page application on AWS for Hulu's The Handmaid's Tale social campaign, which allows users to enter a code, access a secret group, and invite friends.
+At POP, I partnered with a coworker to create a Facebook chat bot for Hulu's original show Chance using a serverless cloud-based architecture with Lambdas and natural language processing."
 ---

 ## Join Maidez - The Handmaid's Tale